LivePersonInc/knowledge-center-archive/_release/November 2019/November 11th Release Notes.md

 We added new types to contentToRetrieve: previouslySubmittedAgentSurveys and latestAgentSurvey (not part of the default contentToRetrieve).

-For schema changes, please see the dev community.
+For schema changes, please see the developers community.

 ## Thumbnail masking

 ### Enhancement